11699 New Harmony Road

-Most revenues used in land acquisition, development, operation and maintenance of Blue Grass Fish and Wildlife Area are derived from the sale of hunting, fishing and trapping licenses.
+Most revenues used in land acquisition, development, operation, and maintenance of Blue Grass FWA are derived from the sale of hunting, fishing, and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
 These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.

-All visitors must obtain a one-day access permit before entering the field, regardless of their activity.
-The one-day access permit must be kept with you while visiting and must be completed and returned to a self-service booth, drop box, or the Sugar Ridge FWA office before leaving.
-The information you provide helps us identify ways to improve Indiana’s FWAs for all users.
-We appreciate your patience in taking the extra time to fill out the permit.
+All other visitors are encouraged to obtain a miscellaneous one-day access permit before entering the field.
+The one-day access permit should be kept with you while visiting, then completed and returned to a self-service booth, drop box, or the office before you leave.
+The information you provide will help us identify ways to improve Indiana’s FWAs for all users.
+We appreciate your patience in taking the extra time to complete the permit.
 Your feedback and comments are valuable to us.

 - Blue Grass FWA is closed to fishing during the regular south zone waterfowl hunting seasons.